James Cook University

 Regional Disability Liaison Officer

 Towards the end of 1997 I began to look for employment.
 With Jenny about to give up work, and a baby on the way, all my instincts told me that I must find work to provide for my family.
 In July an advertisement appeared for a Regional Disability Liaison Officer (RDLO) for the TAFE and higher education sectors.
+The position was to be based at James Cook University.
 Upon receiving the selection criteria, I felt confident that I could prepare one hell of an application for the position.
 My wealth of experience with disability groups and my year as President of a student union, combined with my Bachelor of Arts degree, was bound to give me a good chance at the position, worth 40 thousand a year (quite a good salary for the time).

 When I heard that I had missed out on the job it was quite a blow.
 I rang Louise who told me she had also missed out.
 The successful applicant had been able-bodied woman from Townsville, who I was advised had more experience working with people with disabilities than I had been able to demonstrate.
 I could not contain my anger, thinking of how many hours I had given of myself on a voluntary basis to serve other people with disabilities.
 I felt none of this work had been recognized.